garrandall/popular-music-data/tracks/i-shoulda-loved-ya-narada-michael-walden.md

 ---
 I shoulda loved ya
 I shoulda loved ya
-Ooh, when I touched ya
+Oh when I touched ya
 I shoulda loved ya

 There you were, I was blinded
 After love, swore I couldn't find it
 A seduction grabbed my hand
-Ooh, my body screamed but my heart just didn't understand
+Oh my body screamed but my heart just didn't understand

 Life between the sheets is fine
 If all you want to make this time
 But if you want to make it last
-Ooh, you'll lose control if you drive too fast
+Oh you'll lose control if you drive too fast

 I shoulda loved ya
 I shoulda loved ya
-Ooh, when I touched ya
+Oh when I touched ya
 I shoulda loved ya

 Going down for the count
 Now I'm in but you are out
 My memories are my obsession
-Beggin' for attention, ooh yeah
+Beggin' for attention, ohyeah

 Apprehending all my criminal need
 That stole your heart, then left you to bleed